Spey Casting or Underhand Technique

-By the quick and progressive power application of the lower hand it comes to a catapult effect which allows to shoot long distances without much effort.
-In addition, many more places can be fished with short lines in comparison to long lines as you can also cast where only little back space is available, so practically in all places in the river.
+By the quick and progressive power application of the lower hand, it comes to a catapult effect which allows shooting long distances without much effort.
+In addition, many more places can be fished with short lines in comparison to long lines as you can also cast where only a little backspace is available, so practically in all places in the river.
 Besides that, one can perform more angulated casts.
-Another special element of Unterhand Technique is the hand shifting.
-The off shoulder cast is only used for certain pick ups, while most underhand casters just change their casting arm when they want to fish from the other bank.
-This makes this technique the most universal and versatile one in the field of double handed fly casting.
+Another special element of the Underhand Technique is hand shifting.
+The off-shoulder cast is only used for certain pick-ups, while most underhand casters just change their casting arm when they want to fish from the other bank.
+This makes this technique the most universal and versatile one in the field of double-handed fly casting.
 Some "Spey casters" argue that already in Kelson's book in the 19th century an underhand cast was mentioned.
 Obviously another misunderstanding.
 The soft rods that were used at that time as well as the DT lines did not allow a strong use of the lower hand to create a short stroke and to shoot line.
 Try to cast a soft bamboo rod by doing a short powerful stroke and you know how the tackle at that time had to be treated.
 But the powerful short stroke is what Underhand is about.
-In fact to use the term underhand cast only is misleading in case the reader does not understand anything about physics.
+In fact, to use the term underhand cast only is misleading in case the reader does not understand anything about physics.
 It is not the Underhand Cast what it is all about but the great technique with a new physical principle that is hidden behind.
 So it is wise to always use the term Underhand Technique instead to avoid any misunderstandings.

 The main elements of the Underhand Technique: